Best 5.56 Daniel Defense Rifles

 The company diversified into firearms in 2009 when it introduced the DDM4, which later began to be referred to as the V1.
 Since then, it has been developing AR-15 and AR-10 rifles, AR pistols, and even bolt-action rifles like the Delta 5 and the Delta 5 Pro.

 Today, Daniel Defense is mostly viewed as a top-tier manufacturer of premium high-end AR-style rifles and carbines.
-You won’t find a DD firearm for less than $1900 for 2022.
+You won’t find a DD firearm for less than $1900.
 And this price is only valid for some lightly accessorized M4-style rifles and the company’s signature rifle and a participant of our Daniel Defense review, the DDM4V7, the extreme popularity of which allows the manufacturer to cut the price due to the economy of scale.
 Other rifles and AR-pistols cost crazy 2100-3400 bucks.
 That’s a whole lot of money to spend for many people, especially when there are similarly-featured options for $600 from budget brands or $1000 from higher-tier brands.
 So why are Daniel Defense firearms so expensive?

 The main reason is that Daniel Defense makes all its firearms, parts, and accessories in the USA.
 The company doesn’t outsource components from abroad to simply assemble them and call it a day.
 Everything, from Daniel Defense stock to uppers, from BCGs to barrels, is made in-house, in its manufacturing facility in Black Creek, Georgia.
 The factory uses state-of-the-art technologies and machines, high-quality materials, and the labor of hundreds of professionals to deliver firearms and components that meet and exceed industry standards.
 The quality control is also top-notch.
 Several precision machines, including those designed by DD itself, check every product once it’s manufactured.